An Israeli operation rescues four hostages and kills scores of Palestinians. Here’s what we know | KRDO

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Teele Rebane, Hande Atay Alam, Michael Rios and Lauren Izso have contributed to this report.
+CNN’s Teele Rebane, Hande Atay Alam, Michael Rios and Lauren Izso contributed to this report.